 Few Shot Learning with LangChain Prompts

 Now let’s look at something more interesting that LangChain can do - 'few-shot learning'.
 We can use LangChain’s FewShotPromptTemplate to teach the AI how to behave.
-In this example, we provide some examples for the LLM to show it how we want it to act.
+In this tutorial, we provide some examples for the LLM to show it how we want it to act.
 For this case, we give it a somewhat sassy personality.

 When we ask for the time, it tells us it’s time to get a watch.
 When we ask for its favorite movie, it says Terminator.
 And when we ask what we should do today?
 It tells us to go outside and stop talking to chatbots on the internet.